 What is a Hat Trick in Cricket?

 A hat trick occurs when a bowler takes three wickets in three consecutive deliveries.
 There have been many instances where this has happened, both in test matches, first class and limited overs cricket.
+We’ve covered this and some historic hat tricks previously.

-No player has yet taken six wickets in six balls, either in a single over or in six consecutive deliveries.
+However, no player has yet taken six wickets in six balls, either in a single over or in six consecutive deliveries.